Figures logo

 There are many reasons why conducting regular pay equity analysis is important.
 For example:

 Most importantly, it’s the right thing to do.
-In 2024, it’s no longer acceptable to pay some employees less than others just because they belong to a particular group — and not being aware of the problem is no excuse.
+Paying some employees less than others simply because of who they are isn’t defensible – and not knowing about it isn’t an excuse.

 Ready to conduct your first pay equity analysis?
 Here are the steps to take: